10 Spring Ln, Plymouth, MA 02360, USA

 The original mill burned down in 1847, but other enterprises continued to employ water power at this site into the 20th century.
 From 1826 to 1969, the park was the location of the Plymouth Alms House (or Poor House), to house Plymouth’s indigent, elderly and handicapped residents.
 In 1969, a replica of the Jenney Grist Mill was constructed at its original location.
 After a few more changes in ownership, the property was acquired by Plimoth Plantation (now Plimoth Patuxet Museums) in 2012 and renamed the Plimoth Grist Mill.
 In addition to being a historic site and tourist destination, it is once again a fully-functional mill, processing corn, wheat, rye and barley!

 With mills and factories come dams.
 Until the 19th century, fish ladders were required at all dams on Town Brook.
 This practice largely fell by the wayside for a time, when industry prevailed.
 By the early 20th century, herring were sometimes captured in a trap at the mouth of the brook and transported over land to the Billington Sea spawning grounds!
-Fishways were reintroduced between 1920 and 1940, and remain in place today.
+Fishways were reintroduced between 1920 and 1940, but it wasn’t until the dams were removed in the 21st century that Town Brook began to see a resurgence of its anadromous fish population.

-A half-mile, mostly paved walkway extends from the parking area, behind the Plimoth Grist Mill, and along the edge of the brook, bypassing the busy roads nearby.
-It connects directly with Brewster Gardens and Pilgrim Memorial State Park.
+Town Brook Trail, a half-mile, mostly paved walkway extends from the parking area, behind the Plimoth Grist Mill, and along the edge of the brook, bypassing the busy roads nearby.
+It connects directly with Brewster Gardens, Pilgrim Memorial State Park, and the Plymouth Waterfront commercial area.

 Habitats and Wildlife